 Picking winners for a golf tournament is incredibly difficult and requires -- we hate to say it -- tons of luck to get it right.

-One wayward drive, one plugged bunker shot, or one shanked approach is all it takes to turn your magical big money payout into a stone-cold zero.
-Fortunately, we can play the prop market on FanDuel Sportsbook for the PGA Championship and find a few other ways to wager on this week's tournament without that all-or-nothing downside.
+One wayward drive, one plugged bunker shot, or one shanked approach is all it takes to turn your magical big-money payout into a stone-cold zero.
+Fortunately, we can play the prop market using golf odds on FanDuel Sportsbook for THE PLAYERS Championship and find a few other betting opportunities to wager for this week's tournament without that all-or-nothing downside.

-Whereas outright bets only pay out if the golfer wins the event, specials and props can keep bettors interested all the way through the end of the tournament.
-So let's focus on some of those opportunities: finishing position, props, and our favorite of the new Tourney Specials offered by FanDuel.
+Whereas outright bets only pay out if the golfer wins the event, specials, and props can keep bettors interested all the way through the end of the tournament.
+So let's focus on some of those opportunities: finishing position, the leader after round one, tournament props, and a miss-the-cut parlay offered by FanDuel.